jonathan-longe/basic-server/README.md

   * updates and upgrades all packages
   * installs: ufw, docker, docker-compose, git, curl, zsh, wget, nodejs, npm
   * if zsh is selected as the shell, installs oh-my-zsh and the bullet-train-theme
-  * replaces sshd_config with version that:
+  * replaces sshd_config with a version that:
-    * prohibits root logins
+    * prohibits root logins,
-    * allows only you access with your public key
+    * allows public key authentication; and,
-    * configures the ssh port selected
+    * other ssh server hardening
   * configures ufw (uncomplicated firewall) to expose only the following ports:
-    * 80, 443, 123 and the port used by the ssh daemon
+    * 80, 443, 123

 ## Usage